 In the 1942 campaign, the confident Olson campaigned by radio.
-Warren stumped the state, driving in an open car, often with his driver and close friend, movie actor Leo Carillo ( who played "Pancho" on the TV series "The Cisco Kid"), who told jokes and signed autographs.
+Warren stumped the state, driving in an open car, often with his driver and close friend, movie actor Leo ("The Cisco Kid") Carillo, who told jokes and signed autographs.
 His three daughters were injected to the campaign whenever possible.
 Olson attacked Warren for upholding the California law which required schoolchildren to salute the flag or be expelled as delinquents.
 Warren coolly retorted that the Supreme Court had upheld the law and that he was enforcing the law as AG.

 On November 3, 1942, Warren won 57 of 58 counties, defeating Olson by more than 342,000 votes -- 1,275,287 to 932,995 -- in a surprising upset.
 Olson said "Warren is the slickest politician I ever met."
 Warren reduced taxes in wartime, and was very popular.

 In 1944 Wendell Wilkie asked Warren to be the VP candidate, but Warren declined.
 FDR was elected to a fourth term.
 FDR died April 12, 1945 of a cerebral hemorrhage at Warm Springs, Georgia.

 In January 1945, Warren urged the legislature to approve a comprehensive prepaid medical and hospital care program for all California workers and their families.
 It would have been the first in the nation, to be financed by a 3% payroll tax.
 The medical establishment cried "socialism."
 The bill did not pass.

 Warren, despite a great battle, desegregated the California National Guard.